KEEP-Finance/Contracts/record.md

         - Swap

+            for the swaps, there are currently two choices: the first is to put the path information as input of the contract; the second is to put the path information abstracted from contract abi (implemented inside the function)

     - Price oracle -- precisely get mark price (pnl estimation and prevent unfair liquidation) and index price from dex.

         - Mark Price is the 15min twap on DEX